BenStacks/veriai/HowItWorks.md

 ### 1. **Blockchain-Backed Request Registration**

-- All verification requests are immutably recorded on the Flare blockchain
+- All verification requests are immutably recorded on the Solana blockchain
 - Each request receives a unique cryptographic identifier
 - Timestamp and user attribution are permanently preserved